awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 When a new Kubernetes version is available in Amazon EKS, you can update your Amazon EKS cluster to the latest version\.

 **Important**
+Once you upgrade a cluster, you can't downgrade to a previous version\.
 We recommend that, before you update to a new Kubernetes version, you review the information in [Amazon EKS Kubernetes versions](kubernetes-versions.md) and also review in the update steps in this topic\.
-If you're updating to version `1.22`, you must make the changes listed in [Kubernetes version `1.22` prerequisites](#update-1.22) to your cluster before updating it\.

 New Kubernetes versions sometimes introduce significant changes\.
 Therefore, we recommend that you test the behavior of your applications against a new Kubernetes version before you update your production clusters\.
 You can do this by building a continuous integration workflow to test your application behavior before moving to a new Kubernetes version\.

 The update process consists of Amazon EKS launching new API server nodes with the updated Kubernetes version to replace the existing ones\.
 Amazon EKS performs standard infrastructure and readiness health checks for network traffic on these new nodes to verify that they're working as expected\.
+However, once you've started the cluster upgrade, you can't pause or stop it\.
 If any of these checks fail, Amazon EKS reverts the infrastructure deployment, and your cluster remains on the prior Kubernetes version\.
 Running applications aren't affected, and your cluster is never left in a non\-deterministic or unrecoverable state\.
 Amazon EKS regularly backs up all managed clusters, and mechanisms exist to recover clusters if necessary\.
 We're constantly evaluating and improving our Kubernetes infrastructure management processes\.

 To update the cluster, Amazon EKS requires up to five available IP addresses from the subnets that you specified when you created your cluster\.
 Amazon EKS creates new cluster elastic network interfaces \(network interfaces\) in any of the subnets that you specified\.
 The network interfaces may be created in different subnets than your existing network interfaces are in, so make sure that your security group rules allow [required cluster communication](sec-group-reqs.md) for any of the subnets that you specified when you created your cluster\.
 If any of the subnets that you specified when you created the cluster don't exist, don't have enough available IP addresses, or don't have security group rules that allows necessary cluster communication, then the update can fail\.

 **Note**
-Even though Amazon EKS runs a highly available control plane, you might experience minor service interruptions during an update\.
-For example, assume that you attempt to connect to an API server around when it's terminated and replaced by a new API server that's running the new version of Kubernetes\.
-You might experience API call errors or connectivity issues\.
-If this happens, retry your API operations until they succeed\.
+To ensure that the API server endpoint for your cluster is always accessible, Amazon EKS provides a highly available Kubernetes control plane and performs rolling updates of API server instances during update operations\.
+In order to account for changing IP addresses of API server instances supporting your Kubernetes API server endpoint, you must ensure that your API server clients manage reconnects effectively\.
+Recent versions of `kubectl` and the Kubernetes client [libraries](https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/#programmatic-access-to-the-api) that are officially supported, perform this reconnect process transparently\.

 ## Update the Kubernetes version for your Amazon EKS cluster<a name="update-existing-cluster"></a>